vlitzke/kitchenflies/DNAseq/15_Patterson's D/README.md

-# Step 15: Geographic Modelling
+# Step 15: Patterson's D/ABBA-BABA

 We would like to know where our kitchen flies come from!
+A common way to do this is by using Patterson's D/ABBA-BABA statistic, along with the f4-ratio, to look at gene flow between populations.

 1. I downloaded the data from this paper[^1], head over *[here](https://dest.bio/)*, click on Data Files ->  SNP Tables -> scroll down to VCF files, then `Click to download a .txt file with a list of all download links`, open the link and in the terminal grab the vcf files (version 2) and their index: